Jarren Duran Player Props: Red Sox vs. Mariners

 Jarren Duran At The Plate

-- Duran has 31 doubles, two triples, six home runs and 21 walks while hitting .314.
+- Duran is batting .312 with 32 doubles, two triples, six home runs and 21 walks.

-- Duran is batting .294 during his last outings and is riding a four-game hitting streak.
+- Duran is batting .333 during his last outings and is on a five-game hitting streak.

+- In 65.9% of his 85 games this season, Duran has picked up at least one hit.
+He's also had 25 multi-hit games.

-- In six games this year, he has hit a long ball (7.1%, and 2% of his trips to the dish).
+- He has hit a long ball in 7.1% of his games this season, and 1.9% of his trips to the plate.

-- Duran has driven home a run in 24 games this season (28.6%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on three occasions..
+- Duran has had at least one RBI in 28.2% of his games this season (24 of 85), with more than one RBI seven times (8.2%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 31 games this season (36.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.